Email FacebookTwitterMenu burgerClose thin

 annuity vs mutual fund

-If you’re unsure about which investment to try, it may help to determine what kind of investor you are and what your goals are.
+If you’re unsure about which investment to try, first determine what kind of investor you are and your overall financial goals.

 Annuities offer a guaranteed payout.
-But with higher fees, you may not get as much as you would with mutual funds.
-And while some annuities let you take advantage of a growing market or rising interest rates, you likely won’t see your money grow as much as you would if you invested directly in the market with a mutual fund.
+However, the higher fees mean you may not get as much as you would with mutual funds.
+Some annuities may let you take advantage of a growing market or rising interest rates, but you aren’t likely to see your money grow as much as if you invested directly in the market with a mutual fund.

-Mutual funds offer instant portfolio diversification and lower fees, and they also let you realize significant growth when the market (or a sector thereof) is on the rise.
-But they also have the potential of earning less or even lose money.
-The lack of security may be a turn-off, particularly for those seeking reliable income in retirement.
+Mutual funds offer instant portfolio diversification and lower fees, but they also allow you to realize significant growth when the market (or a sector thereof) is on the rise.
+However, they also have the potential of lower earnings with the risk of losing money.
+This lack of security may be a turn-off, particularly for those seeking reliable retirement income.

 Tips for Retirement